Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Numerical Investigation

 In the Gurobi solver, one needs to specify the method for solving the root relaxation linear program, and the default is to use the dual simplex method.
 In most cases, one can rely on the default method.
-But it turns out that in our case, the method selection plays a crucial role to make the two formulations perform at their best, especially for instances involving a large number of vehicles (i.e., $N\ge300$), and the reason is interestingly related to the effectiveness of the formulation.
-Our investigation shows that the dual simplex method is sufficiently effective for solving the root LP from the continuous-time formulation, while the barrier method (interior point method) is most effective for solving the that from the assignment formulation.
-It is therefore worth to note that the results reported in Table~\ref{tab:comp-perf} are based on using the most effective LP-solving method for the two formulations, i.e., the barrier method for the assignment formulation and the dual simplex method for the continuous-time formulation, respectively.
+But it turns out that in our case, the method selection plays a crucial role to make the two formulations perform at their best, especially for instances involving a large number of vehicles (i.e., $N\ge300$), and the reason for which is interestingly related to the effectiveness of the formulation.
+The numerical investigation shows that the dual simplex method is sufficiently effective for solving the root LP using the continuous-time formulation, while the barrier method (interior point method) is most effective for using the assignment formulation.
+(The results reported in Table~\ref{tab:comp-perf} are based on using the most effective LP-solving method for the two formulations.)
 To get some insight, we have conducted an independent investigation of the three options of LP-solving methods: the primal simplex, dual simplex and barrier methods on solving the root-relaxation linear programs of the two formulations.
 The results are presented in Table~\ref{tab:LP-solve}.
 For the continuous-time formulation, the primal and dual simplex methods are roughly on-par for solving the root LP's, whereas the barrier method takes longer time compared to the former two methods, especially on CF300, CF400 and CF500.
-However, the situation is very different for the assignment formulation, in which the barrier method remarkably outperforms the other two methods in all instances investigated, and there are 4$\sim$5 instances that can not be solved to optimality within the one-hour time limit by the primal and dual simplex methods.
-The linear program given by the assignment formulation seems to be much harder to solve compared to the one given by the continuous-time formulation.
+However, the outcome is very different for the assignment formulation, for which case the barrier method remarkably outperforms the other two methods in all instances investigated, and there are 4$\sim$5 instances that can not be solved to optimality within the one-hour time limit by the primal and dual simplex methods.
+The linear program corresponding to the assignment formulation seems to be much harder to solve compared to the continuous-time-formulation case.
 But once the assignment LP is solved, it yields a much more effective LP solution compared to the continuous-time LP.
-This is observed from that the objective ratio (See the caption of Table~\ref{tab:LP-solve} for the definition) given by the assignment LP is 10\%$\sim$20\% smaller than the one given by the continuous-time LP.
-This `no free lunch' observation is in fact a clear evidence that the assignment formulation is `tight and compact', and is much stronger than the continuous-time formulation.
-Indeed, in the extreme case, the most effective linear program corresponds to the convex hull of all feasible solutions (mixed-integer points).
-But the polytope defined by that convex hull can have exponentially many extremal points (vertices), in which case iterating from one vertex to another in its neighborhood (i.e., the approach used by the primal and dual simplex methods) can be extremely ineffecient for large instances.
+This is observed from that the objective ratio (defined in the caption of Table~\ref{tab:LP-solve}) given by the assignment LP is 10\%$\sim$20\% smaller than the one given by the continuous-time LP.
+Such a `no free lunch' observation is in fact a clear evidence that the assignment formulation is `tight and compact', and is much stronger than the continuous-time formulation.
+Indeed, in the extreme situation, the most effective linear program corresponds to the convex hull of all feasible solutions.
+But that polytope can have exponentially many extremal points (vertices), in which case iterating from one vertex to another in its neighborhood (i.e., the approach used by the primal and dual simplex methods) can be extremely ineffecient for large instances.
 However, the high complexity of vertex enumeration on the surface can be successfully avoided by the barrier method since it always iterates within the interior of the polytope.
 Following this logic, if a formulation induces a polytope that is very close to the convex hull of feasible points, it is very likely to have a similar computational behavior described above, which is exactly what has been observed for the assignment formulation, showing that the assignment formulation is indeed very strong.